mnr/writing-wip/dimensions_living_book/Bingo.md

 That's all very nice, but how we *long* for bingo night.

-## Two Important Things
+## Important Things

-*Nickel Bingo is every Thursday night at 6:00 p.m.*
+*Nickel Bingo is every Thursday at 6:00 p.m.*

-There are two notable things about this sentence.
-Lesser of the two, but still significant, is the time: Nickel Bingo happens at 6 p.m.
-Activities occurring past 5:00 p.m. are *late-evening*. ~~Supper~~ ~~Dinner~~ Supper is served from 4:30 to 5:30 p.m.; past then, the halls become the domain of the night owls.
+There are two notable parts of this sentence.
+Lesser, but still significant, is the time: Nickel Bingo happens at 6 p.m.
+Activities occurring past 5:00 p.m. are *late-evening*. ~~Supper~~ ~~Dinner~~ Supper is served from 4:30 to 5:30 p.m.; after that, the halls become the domain of the night owls.
 Any resident gatherings after six p.m. feel surreptitious.
 Walk unannounced into one of the activity rooms and you may find residents quietly playing Rummikub, but that's just to avert suspicion; when you move out of earshot, they will resume plotting world domination.

-Before living here, these late-night residents huddled around the corner table in a seedy bar, speaking in lowered voices and pausing their negotiations when the server came by to refill drinks.
+Before living here, these late-nighters huddled around the corner table in a seedy bar, speaking in lowered voices and pausing their negotiations when the server came by to refill drinks.
 After I have lived here for a month, they trust me a bit.
 But they still change conversation when I approach.

 At six o'clock on Thursday evenings, the late-nighters forego Rummikub and move to the Independent Dining Room for *nickel bingo*.

 ## Nickel Bingo

 Nickel Bingo is the second notable thing in the above sentence.
-There are *other* bingo games during the week, notably candy bingo and jewelry bingo, but these are minor-league compared to nickel bingo.
+There are *other* games during the week, notably candy bingo and jewelry bingo, but these are minor-league compared to nickel bingo.
 If you win at candy or jewelry bingo, you get to choose a piece of candy (or a piece of jewelry).
 But, *you don't put anything in the cup to play*.
-For these games, you can show up empty-handed and still win.
-The bingo sharks take part in these lesser events, but only as a side to the big event on Thursday evening.
+You can show up empty-handed and still win.
+The bingo sharks participate in these lesser events, but only as a side to the big event on Thursday evening.

-Very few men take part in candy or jewelry bingo.
-I asked the activity coordinators if there is ever gun bingo, fishing lure bingo, or whiskey bingo. (answer: *no!*) I've thought of organizing an underground bingo association for the men; the poorly lit basement would be ideal for a cigar-smoking, whiskey-drinking Friday night game.
+Very few men show up for candy or jewelry bingo.
+I asked the activity coordinators if there is ever gun, fishing lure, or whiskey bingo. (answer: *no!*) I've thought of organizing an underground bingo association for the men; the poorly lit basement would be ideal for a cigar-smoking, whiskey-drinking Friday night game.
 So far, I’ve abstained from instigating this clandestine event.
 I don't want to be the cause (or subject) of an *official memo* on inappropriate evening activities.

 ::: {.callout-note icon="false"}
 ## Official Memos